Marvive/logos-search/README.md

 - Opens the Logos All Search UI via `https://ref.ly/logos4/Search` with `kind=AllSearch` and `syntax=v2`.
 - Accepts any text query and launches the search directly in Logos.

+### Bible Word Study

+- Streams suggestions straight from Logos’ `AutoComplete.db`, so typing a couple of letters surfaces the same lemmas, transliterations, and English senses you see inside Logos.
+- Selecting a row fires Logos’ `bws …` command with the canonical reference (plus multiple `logos4:` and `ref.ly` fallbacks) to reliably launch the Bible Word Study guide.
+- Includes quick actions to copy the command, the underlying word sense identifier, or reveal the AutoComplete database when you need to troubleshoot.

 ### Search Factbook